ericmathison/articles/understaning-require-in-ruby.md

 the location of current\_file.rb), it is not possible to do something like `require 'myfile'` although `require './myfile'` would work.
 This is because since Ruby 1.9.2, the current working directory is no longer part of the load path.
-In the UNIX world, this is considered a safe security practice since it avoids the issue of accidentally running an unexpected script by simply executing a program from a directory that just happens to have a file with the same name.
+In the UNIX world, this is considered a good security practice since it avoids the issue of accidentally running an unexpected script by simply executing a program from a directory that just happens to have a file with the same name.
 Since `require_relative` is requiring relative to the current file